cucumber/cucumber-ruby/features/docs/writing_support_code/hooks/README.md

 # Cucumber Hooks

-Cucumber proposes several hooks to let you specify some code to be executed at different stage of the test execution, like before or after the execution of a scenario.
+Cucumber proposes several hooks to let you specify some code to be executed at different stages of test execution, like before or after the execution of a scenario.

 Hooks are part of your support code.